 This study allowed us to successfully validate the use of microCT and CECT imaging for assessing candidate stent materials in an in vivo setting.
 However, several limitations were identified.
-The first major limitation is the use of metallic wires, which cannot entirely replicate all aspects of a stent, particularly mechanical properties such as strength and ductility.
-Additionally, unlike a real stent, the wires are not always fully in contact with the endothelial wall, requiring the assessment of different regions of the wires.
+Unlike a functional stent, a wire is not fully in contact with the endothelial wall, requiring the assessment of different regions of the wires.
 MicroCT and CECT need to be validated for the imaging of full stents with different geometries.
-Another limitation of this study is that it relies on a healthy animal model.
+Additionally, this study relies on a healthy animal model.
 Future research could benefit from using an atherogenic animal model, such as the well-established apoE-/- transgenic mouse model of atherogenesis.
 It would be necessary to confirm that the diseased tissue, such as atherosclerotic lesions, can be distinguished with microCT or CECT.

-Moreover, while our study employed a rat model, exploring stent deployment and implantation in larger animal models, such as pigs, which exhibit greater anatomical similarity to humans, would provide additional valuable insights.
-Finally, our study focused on microCT and CECT imaging as non-destructive techniques, which opens the possibility of combining them with other techniques in future research.
-For instance, investigating the inflammatory properties of explants through immunofluorescence staining or histopathology, or assessing the nature of corrosion products using SEM, could enhance our understanding of the biocompatibility and degradation behavior of the materials.
+Future research should also explore larger animal models, such as pigs, whose vascular anatomy more closely resembles that of humans.
+As microCT and CECT are non-destructive imaging techniques, this opens the possibility of combining them with other techniques such as immunofluorescence staining or histopathology to investigate inflammatory properties or SEM to assess the nature of the corrosion products.
+This could enhance our understanding of the biocompatibility and degradation behavior of the materials.

 5. Conclusion